noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 While the theme physical of sacrifice is less apparent in 'Jojo Rabbit', much of it takes a different form.
 Many of the sacrifices that Jojo must endure are not physical, but epistemic.

 Jojo had to sacrifice his previous mindset and prejudices towards the Jewish people in order to embrace the new truth and has such difficulty doing so because, without the information Jojo gathered from propaganda and "Hitlers Youths", he wouldn't know what to expect from Elsa.
-This fear of the unknown kept Jojo from dismissing his previous beliefs and the internal conflict because of this is materialises, and climaxes when Jojo has a fight with "Imaginary-Hitler" and decides that he is better off without him.
+This fear of the unknown kept Jojo from dismissing his previous beliefs and the internal conflict because of this is materialises, and climaxes when Jojo has a fight with "Imaginary-Hitler", eventually deciding that he is better off without him.

-Jojo must realise and grow from the fact that "Imaginary-Hitler" was a crutch; supportive and comforting in the short term, but nonetheless a burden at some point that prevented Jojo from living the life he deserved, free from antisemitism.
+Jojo must realise and grow from the fact that "Imaginary-Hitler" was a crutch; supportive and comforting in the short term, but nonetheless a burden at some point that prevented Jojo from living the life he deserved, one of a 10 year old boy, not a Nazi

- This may prompt viewers to consider their own beliefs and how willing they are to accept new truths
+ This may prompt viewers to consider their own beliefs and how willing they are to accept new truths despite their prejudices.